 Through the process of shared work, the local youth from the villagers and the children in the refugee camps worked together to create a site specific kinetic sculpture.

 It is a site specific work situated in the lobby of the Peace center in collaboration with children from both the local village and the neighboring refugee camps.

 The Peace Center in Bkarzla is located in a region where tensions are high and resources are scarce.
 It serves as an educational resource and provided much needed support and mediation for the region serving as liaison between Unicef UNHCR and refugees living in camps.
 The region is a militarized red zone where resources are scarce including power, food and clean drinking water.

-Extrapolating on the imagery of the lebanese flag and the tree, a tree form was created using a variety of natural tree parts (olive, almond and fig) from the very agricultural fields where many of the refugee children work for often less than $3 a day.
-The tree was upended so that the roots were at the apex and the tree would 'grow' down 49' to greet visitors as they entered the building.
+Extrapolating on the imagery of the lebanese flag and the tree, the form was created using a variety of natural tree parts (olive, almond and fig) from the very agricultural fields where many of the refugee children work for often less than $2 a day.
+The multi species tree was conjoined and upended so that the roots were at the apex and the tree would 'grow' down 49' to greet visitors as they entered the building.
 The children from the refugee camps as well as local kids from Bkarzla assisted in casting plaster fruit in plastic espresso cups and the bottoms of plastic bottles.
 These forms were then painted by them and then added to the tree in a symbolic gesture.